hex0cter/browserstack-guard/README.md

 A cli command checking the available executors on your browserstack subscription.

 ## Background
 Browserstack supports limited number of queued tasks.
 If you run a test when the queue is already full, the test will fail.
-This command help you check if it is possible to run a new test.
+This command helps you check if it is possible to run a new test.
 If you have reached the upper limit of allowed parallel tests, the command will wait until an executor becomes available.

 ## Install
 Just install the package as a global package on your system